 Akosua Adamako-Ampofo, Bibi Bakare- Yusuf, Teresa Barnes, Kum-Kum Bhavnani, Hope Chigudu, Tsitsi Dangaremba, Carole Boyce Davies, Simidele Dosekun, Amanda Gouws, Pregs Govender, Pumla Dineo Gqola, Shireen Hassim, Desiree Lewis, Zine Magubane, Takyiwaa Manuh, Helen Moffett, Chandra Mohanty, Patricia Mohammed, Patricia McFadden, Ruth Ochieng, Margo Okazawa-Rey, Awino Okech, Charmaine Pereira, Jennifer Radloff, Rhoda Reddock, Vasu Reddy, Kopano Ratele, Ebrima Sall, Fatou Sow, Julia Sudbury, Sylvia Tamale, Dzodzi Tsikata, Zenebeworke Tadesse, Muthoni Wanyeki and Paul Zeleza.

 Feminist Africa has a submissions policy determined by the continental focus and capacity-building aims of the African Gender Institute’s “Gender and Women’s Studies in Africa” project.
 Periodic calls for contributions along particular themes should guide submissions.
+Calls for submissions are usually posted on this website (under the Feminist Africa and News sections) as well as on the AGI's social media sites (Facebook and Twitter).
 All contributions must register the centrality of gender analysis and politics to past, present and ongoing processes of social, political and cultural change in Africa.
 We regret that we cannot respond to all unsolicited submissions.

 Please submit electronic contributions to email@example.com We regret that we do not have the capacity to consider contributions in languages other than English.